- John BeaumontPresident & Founder

 - Jennifer SchmidtSr.
 Instructor, Simulation

 Jennifer Schmidt is a Moldflow® Certified Expert and GM Certified Moldflow® Analyst.
-She is also a Senior Design Engineer for Beaumont and has nearly twenty years of plastics industry experience.
+She is also a Senior Design Engineer for Beaumont and has over twenty years of plastics industry experience with nearly fifteen years of Moldflow®experience.

 In addition to her Autodesk® Moldflow® consulting and training, Jennifer manages and performs simulation consulting projects for a variety of plastics industry organizations.